 Development and Promotion of the African Human Security Index

-Implementing Agencies: Economic Commission for Africa (ECA), Office of the African Union (OAU), HSU
+Implementing Agencies: Economic Commission for Africa (ECA), UN Office to the African Union (UNOAU), HSU

 The development of the African Human Security Index (AHSI) represents the first continent-wide human security index to support progress on the implementation of Agenda 2063 and the Silencing the Guns initiative.
 Such an index will help clarify how diverse issues ranging from poverty in all its forms, to social exclusion, violence and environmental degradation interact and require people-centered, comprehensive and risk-informed responses that support the continent’s goal towards a more inclusive and shared prosperity, in greater peace and resilience.